6 Reasons Why Data Privacy Is Important For Businesses

 Why Do Businesses Collect Personal Data?

-If you’re a business that operates entirely or partly online, chances are your revenues directly depend on how much personal data you collect, use, or share.
+For businesses that operate online, your revenues likely directly depend on how much personal data you collect, use, or share and it may come from several sources:

 • It may belong to your customers for your customer relationship management (CRM)